stipsan/react-spring-bottom-sheet/README.md

 Type: `boolean`

-The only required prop.
+The only required prop, beyond `children`.
 And it's controlled, so if you don't set this to `false` then it's not possible to close the bottom sheet.
+It's worth knowing that the bottom sheet won't render anything but a `@reach/dialog` placeholder while `open` is `false`.
+Thus ensure your components behave as expected with being unmounted when the sheet closed.
+We can't really allow it to render and mount while in a closed/hidden position as there's no stable way of preventing keyboard users or screen readers from accidentally interacting with the closed bottom sheet as long as it's in the dom.
+This is especially problematic given it implements ARIA to optimize for a11y.

 ### onDismiss